Johannes-Sahlmann/pygacs/README.rst

 tables in GACS.
 It employs the TAP command line access tools described in the 'Help' section of the GACS web pages (`<http://gaia.esac.esa.int/archive/>`_).

+Both public and authenticated access have been implemented.

+Please see pygacsExample_publicAccess.py for a demo on how public tables can easily be queried using ADQL.

-So far, only synchronous and authenticated access has been implemented.
-To fully use pygacs, in particular to upload a table for crossmatch operations, you will need to be a registered user of GACS and call the example script with your access credentials.
+To fully use pygacs, in particular to upload a table for crossmatch operations, you will need to be a registered user of GACS and call the example script pygacsExample.py with your access credentials.